bubbafat/bubbafat.github.io/_posts/2022-03-09-travel-note-carnival-magic-february-2022.md

 ---
-title: 'DRAFT: Travel Log: Carnival Magic February 2022'
+title: 'Travel Log: Carnival Magic February 2022'
 #subtitle: 'Pictures and notes about our travel on the Carnival Magic during February 2022'
 date: 2022-03-08
 description: 'Notes and photos from our cruise on the Carnival Magic (February 2022)'
 featured_image: '/images/cruise2022magic/IMG_6360.jpg'
+categories:
+  - "Travel"
 ---

 This February, my wife and I took an 8-night Eastern Caribbean cruise.
-This was post peak-Omicron but still definitely in the middle of it.
-Since that's probably the part people have the most questions about I'll start with that information and then dig into the stats around the trip (and photos).
+This is our 5th or 6th cruise but our first during Covid.
+This was post peak-Omicron but still definitely in the midst of it.
+Since health protocols is probably the part people have the most questions about, I'll start with that information and then dig into the stats around the trip (and photos).

 <h3>Covid Health Protocols</h3>